 - Tap and hold the chosen app to open its menu.

 - Tap on the "Open in split screen view" option.
-This action will cause the select app to appear as a minimised bar on the top of the screen.
+This action will cause the select app to appear as a minimized bar at the screen.

 - Tap on the second app you wish to use in split-screen mode, and the two apps will automatically appear in split-screen mode.